2DegreesInvesting/ds.terminal/04_permission-denied/README.md

 * Every system including your laptop can be multi-user system.
 * Users can act mostly under their home directory.
 * Make a bash script-file executable as a command with `chmod +x script-file`.
-* Place your commands in under a directory in your `$PATH`, e.g. /home/bin.
+* Place your commands under a directory in your `$PATH`, e.g. /home/bin.